dsschneidermann/surround-template-shortcuts/readme.md

 ![Example](./images/SurroundExample.gif?raw=true)

-- Activate Surround Template on element before or under cursor
+- Activate Surround Template on language element at cursor

-(Currently a bug if cursor is at the end of an element - it won't pick correct.)
+	Activate with the cursor on a reference, method use or object initializer (new ...) and the whole language element will be surrounded.

 - Shortcut to "Move brace to end of selection" (Ctrl+Alt+0)

-(May be dropped from final version.
 	Moves the first brace of the text selection to the end.
-Is intended to make it easier to move auto-inserted braces around.)
+Intended to make it easier to move auto-inserted braces down.

 ### Instructions